JRone-git/pragmatic-sysadmin/content/posts/2025-12-08-the-friday-backup-audit-because-hope-is-not-a-strategy.md

   - recovery
   - bash
   - disaster-recovery
-categories:
+categories: ["Operations", "Safety Nets"]
-  - Operations
-  - Safety Nets
 description: "Backups are useless if they don't restore.
 Here is the 10-minute audit to prevent the 'Schrödinger's Backup' scenario."
 ---

 ## The Nightmare Scenario

-We’ve all heard the horror stories.
+We've all heard the horror stories.
 A database corruption hits production.
 The team stays calm because "Don't worry, we have nightly backups."

 Then comes the moment of truth: `tar -xvf backup.tar.gz`.